marmik28/marmik28/README.md

 ---

 ## 🚀 About Me
 Hello!
-I'm Marmik Patel, a passionate software developer with a love for full-stack development and a keen interest in Software Quality Assurance.
+I'm Marmik Patel, a passionate software developer with a love for full-stack development.
 I'm currently pursuing a Bachelor of Computer Science Co-op at Concordia University, expected to graduate in 2026.

 - 🔭 I’m currently working on building a **Smart Task Management System** using Java.
 - 🌱 I’m currently learning **Spring Boot** and **Framer Motion**.